Academic Policies & Information

 If a student changes programs only credits attempted from prior program enrollment that transfer into the students new program choice will be counted as attempted credit hours.

 To be eligible for graduation, students must successfully complete all required course work.
 Any student receiving an <F> in a course will be required to repeat that course and receive a passing grade in order to qualify for graduation.
 The original grade will be changed to <R> Retaken and the most recent grade will be used in the computation of the student’s GPA.
+Retaken courses will be counted as attempted units each time they are attempted and counted as completed only when they are successfully completed.
 Any completed course may be repeated one time free of charge.
 If a student withdraws from a course they are repeating the grade for that course will be a withdrawal and the grade from the previous attempt will be reinstated (changed from the “R” to the grade it was before being changed to the “R”).

 Graduates of the college are welcome to return for refresher courses with no tuition charged, provided the classes from the program in which they graduated from are still offered and space is available in the classroom.
 This training is offered at the discretion of the Academic Dean.
 Graduates must pay for any books, fees, and supplies used during the refresher training.
 No credits will be awarded for refresher courses.

 A student may attempt to Challenge a course by examination for selected courses offered at Career College of Northern Nevada.
 A student should contact the Academic Dean for information regarding which courses are available.
 Not all courses are available for Challenge by Examination.